postmanlabs/labs-docs/v6/postman/launching_postman/postman_account.md

 ### Adding your profile image

-You can customize your Postman account with a profile picture, which will show your username throughout the Postman dashboard.
+You can customize your Postman account with a profile picture that shows your username throughout the Postman dashboard.

-In Postman web, click the **Dashboard** button, and then click the "Settings" icon.
+In [Postman web](https://www.getpostman.com/), click the **Dashboard** button, and then click the "Settings" icon.

 [![settings icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/settings-icon.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/settings-icon.png)